SQL Sentry Plan Explorer : Version 1.1!

 So, what's new?
 Several wish list items have been fulfilled (hey, it is Christmas, after all).
-You can see the full change list here; but I'll talk briefly about a few of my favorites:
+I'll talk briefly about a few of my favorite changes:

 The Plan Tree tab for a parallel operator now shows the distribution of rows across threads, as well as the partitioning type (broadcast, demand, hash, or round-robin).
 This can be useful in identifying issues where the row counts are not distributed evenly among the threads, which could indicate deeper scheduler issues.
 In SSMS this information is buried in the Properties panel (taking up even more valuable real estate) and requires several clicks – here, it is just a single click away.
 Tracking this down may help you decide whether to force a different type of join, or to simply set MAXDOP to 1 for this specific query, the classified workload (if using Resource Governor), or the entire instance.

 If you run a batch like this in SSMS, you get the query text, but only the showplan XML will tell you the runtime values of the parameters.
 Go ahead and look through the tooltips for each operator, or the endless stream of information offered to you in the Properties panel: